CJREID/snplord/README.md

 ```

 ## Prepare input files
 Next you will need to edit the config file (config_files/snake-snipppy.config.yaml) so snplord knows where to look for input files.
-The simplest way to do this is to put all your reads and your reference genome in one folder with no subdirectories and add this path to the config file.
-The reference genome must be in fasta format with suffix .fa (NOT .fasta)
+The simplest way to do this is to put all your reads in one folder with no subdirectories and add this path to the config file.
+Put the reference genome in the ref folder or add the path to the enclosing folder to the config file 'ref:' The reference genome must be in fasta format with suffix .fa (NOT .fasta)

 ## Running snplord
 Return to the snplord directory and activate your snakemake environment